Acupuncture (PDQ®): Complementary and alternative medicine - Patient Information [NCI] - Overview

-- Acupuncture is used to treat many illnesses and ailments and in cancer patients is usually used to relieve symptoms and improve quality of life. (see Question 2).
+- Acupuncture is used to treat many illnesses and ailments and in cancer patients is usually used to relieve pain and other symptoms and improve quality of life. (see Question 2).

 - Acupuncture may work by causing physical responses in nerve cells, the pituitary gland, and parts of the brain (see Question 4).

-- Laboratory and animal studies of acupuncture for cancer treatment suggest acupuncture can reduce vomiting caused by chemotherapy and may help a person's immune system work better (see Question 6).
+- Laboratory and animal studies of acupuncture for cancer treatment suggest acupuncture can reduce vomiting caused by chemotherapy (see Question 7).

 WebMD Public Information from the National Cancer Institute